roman-smrz/erebos-tester/README.md

 Members:

+`ifname`
+: Name of the primary network interface of the node.

 `ip`
-: String representation of node's IP address.
+: String representation of the node primary IP address.

 `network`
 : The network which the node belogs to.